OctopusDeploy/blog/blog/2019-06/octopus-101-turbocharging-azure-devops/index.md

 We've started hosting regular Webinars and up next in our Continuous Integration series [Derek](https://twitter.com/OctoDerek), and [Ryan](https://twitter.com/ryanrousseau) are going to discuss [Turbo Charging Azure DevOps with Octopus Deploy](https://octopus.zoom.us/webinar/register/WN_93jsiLalSPCLfApxzfWNGA).

 We often still see, organizations and members of the Dev and Ops teams have automated the build & test but still, need to deploy manually and out of hours.
-In this session, Derek and Ryan will take you through how to integrate Azure DevOps and Octopus Deploy using the extension.
-They will then configure an Azure pipeline and lastly pass this through to Octopus Deploy which will then deploy to Azure from a single build and test to Production.
+In this session, Derek and Ryan will take you through how to integrate Azure DevOps and Octopus Deploy using the [Azure DevOps & TFS extension](https://octopus.com/downloads).
+They will then configure an Azure pipeline and lastly pass this through to Octopus Deploy which will then deploy to Azure from a single build and test from Development all the way to Production.

-[Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/) and Octopus Deploy go together like peanut butter and jelly and is easily integrated and used to deploy to [Azure IaaS](https://azure.microsoft.com/en-gb/overview/what-is-iaas/), [Azure PaaS](https://azure.microsoft.com/en-gb/overview/what-is-paas/), [AWS EC2](https://aws.amazon.com/ec2/) and on-Premise.
+[Azure DevOps](https://azure.microsoft.com/en-gb/services/devops/) and Octopus Deploy go together like peanut butter and jelly and are easily integrated and used to deploy to [Azure IaaS](https://azure.microsoft.com/en-gb/overview/what-is-iaas/), [Azure PaaS](https://azure.microsoft.com/en-gb/overview/what-is-paas/), [AWS EC2](https://aws.amazon.com/ec2/) and on-premise.

 This session will run on July 17th, 2019, 4.30pm UTC/10.30am ET, and you can register [here](https://octopus.zoom.us/webinar/register/WN_93jsiLalSPCLfApxzfWNGA).